BUFR

 mapping file: "testinput/iodatest_bufr_mtiasi_mapping.yaml"

-table path: "Data/testinput_tier_1/bufr_tables" # optional (needed when reading WMO BUFR files)
+table path: "Data/testinput_tier_1/bufr_tables" # optional (used with WMO BUFR files)

 category: ["metop-c"] # optional (needed if the BUFR mapping defines splits)